 Due to its geographical location in Seattle city, Seattle zoos benefit from having an amazing ecosystem of having water, mountains, and large acres of greenery here.
 Such a lush environment, together with being one of the best metropolitan cities in the U.S. has attracted many visitors to these zoos from all over the country.
 Further, we take a look at these museums, which provide educational programs and exhibits to eager visitors who want to know more about animals and their habitats.
 In fact, many visitors come from all over the country to see these beautiful animal habitats.

-Woodland Park Zoo
+Woodland Park Zoo located in Woodland Park

-Some of the most popular exhibits include Living Northwest Trail, African Savanah and Molbak’s Butterfly Garden.
-Other than animals, there are 92 thousand plants and trees from over thousand different species here as well.
-The ticket fee is about $17 and for children is approximately $12.
-If you use the public transport to get here, You should take bus number 5 towards Phinney Ave.
+Some of the most popular exhibits include Living Northwest Trail, African Savanah, and Molbak’s Butterfly Garden.
+Other than animals, there are 92 thousand plants and trees from over a thousand different species here as well.
+The ticket fee is about $17, and for children is approximately $12.
+If you use public transport to get here, You should take bus number 5 towards Phinney Ave.
 N. and N. 55th St. in order to reach the West entrance of Woodland Park Zoo.

-Cougar Mountain Zoo
+Cougar Mountain Zoo Found in Issaquah

 Moreover, if you like to see more aquatic creatures in the USA, it is worth taking a look at zoos in Miami too.
-That city is famous for having most unique sea lives from all the oceans in the world.
+That city is famous for having the most unique sea life from all the oceans in the world.
 For enthusiasts, they can both enjoy the city attractions and get once in a lifetime experience seeing mesmerizing sea creatures.